-COUGAR CREW ALUMNI ASSOCIATION
+COUGAR ROWING ASSOCIATION

-• Danny Brevick - Vice Chairman
+• Danny Brevick - Founder

 Danny Brevick joined the crew in 2001 and thoroughly enjoyed filling the position of Treasurer and Commodore.
-He has enjoyed working with the athletes, coaches and fellow alumni on the Cougar Crew Alumni Association and looks forward to continued success as they work towards increased support and boat speed.
+He has enjoyed working with the athletes, coaches and fellow alumni on the Cougar Rowing Association and looks forward to continued success as they work towards increased support and boat speed.
 He resides in North Bend, Washington with his wife and their three children.

 • Ken Struckmeyer - Faculty Advisor